 Priorities tell a story.

-For insurers interested in moving from Insurance 1.0 to Digital Insurance 2.0, priorities tell the story of how their digital strategy is or is not being supported with strategic efforts.
+For insurers interested in moving from Insurance 1.0 to Digital Insurance 2.0, priorities tell the story of how their life insurance digital strategy is or is not being supported with strategic efforts.

 In recent blogs, we have been considering strategic priorities from all angles.
 We have been looking specifically at business, technical and market gaps that may be growing wider, causing insurers to struggle with their efforts to reach the peak of Digital Insurance 2.0.
 You can retrace our steps beginning here, or download Strategic Priorities 2018: The Digital Insurance 2.0 Gap.